-Due to budget cuts and personnel costs , FCPD is no longer able to partner with Clean Fairfax on Report-a-Litterer.
+Due to budget cuts and personnel costs , Fairfax County Police Department (FCPD) is no longer able to partner with Clean Fairfax on Report-a-Litterer.
 Unfortunately, as a non-profit and non-governmental entity, we are unable to track down litterers via license plate, nor do we have the municipal power to send out county staff to pick up trash and dumped junk.
-Here is the link to Code Enforcement, which is the entity in charge of looking into dumping, illegal littering, overflowing trash cans etc.

 In addition to contacting Clean Fairfax, PLEASE PLEASE PLEASE file a report with your Board of County Supervisors’ office.
 They truly are your first line of defense in your neighborhood.

-If you have contacted the office of Code Compliance and your County Supervisor, but you did not receive assistance, please email cleanup@cleanfairfax.org and we’ll see if we can help in some way.
+If you have contacted the SWMP Enforcement team or the office of Code Compliance and your County Supervisor, but you did not receive assistance, please email cfc@cleanfairfax.org and we’ll see if we can help in some way.
 But please be reminded that Clean Fairfax isn’t a county agency so our municipal “juice” is limited!

 Keep Fairfax County Clean, Green, and Healthy!